ZIPING-LIU-CORPORATION/WeHaveTwitteratHome/README.md

-# Getting Started with Ziping Liu's attempt at creating a React App but with Twitter
+# Getting Started with Ziping Liu's attempt at creating a React App but with Twitter, now [TwitterLiu.com](TwitterLiu.com)

+## FAQS

+### What is point of this?
+Like?
+What?
+You can embed tweets very easily with React via Twitter's own created NPM libraries... why did you do this?

 So in the retailtory dungeon that I am stuck in, in which the Amazonion Juris Priests and Doctors, along with their Chiefs and Vices, have made it hard for me to find things to do.
 I can't really do much other than stand my ground and not shake against their lack of rule in law.
 I am unable to do much else because I am then stuck in a state between sectors and so trying to actually attempt a normal life ongoing within sectors is completly impossible.